 Renewing Resources.
 Reducing Waste.

-We're committed to working with our suppliers and vendors to find creative ways to further reduce the amount of paper, packaging materials and other natural resources used in our business operations.
-Since 2005, in partnership with L Brands, Bath & Body Works has been a partner in the U.S. EPA’s WasteWise program, which works with companies to increase waste management efforts and promote the use and reuse of materials more productively over their entire life cycles.
-Our recycling efforts have been centered on:
+We're committed to working with our suppliers and vendors to find creative ways to further reduce the amount of paper, packaging, and virgin materials used in our product packaging and throughout our business operations.
+Since 2005, Bath & Body Works has been a partner in the U.S. EPA’s WasteWise program, which works with companies to increase waste management efforts and promote the use and reuse of materials more productively over their entire life cycles.
+Our efforts have been centered on: